The Compliance Check Most Small Businesses Skip Until It's Too Late

 Vendor Contracts and Ethical Guidelines

-Many small companies work with vendors — contractors, suppliers, service providers — with nothing but a handshake and an email.
+Many small companies work with vendors, contractors, suppliers, and service providers with nothing but a handshake and an email.

 Here's what you're missing: contracts that spell out payment terms, confidentiality agreements, liability clauses, and what happens if either party breaches the agreement.